joachimneumann/Calculator/README.md

 # high precision calculator app

-Inspired by the Numberphile YouTube channel
+Inspired by the Numberphile YouTube channel and Matt Parkers Calculator reviews

 ### license ###

-The app uses libGmp (https://gmplib.org/).
-The statically linked libraries can be found in the folder libGmp
+The app is open source and uses libGmp (https://gmplib.org/).
+The statically linked libraries can be found in the folder dist

-### privacy policy of gmpcalculator
+### privacy policy

 What information does the Application obtain and how is it used?
 The only input of the app are the keys of the calculator.
 The app does not collect any data.
 The app does not store data.
 The app does not connect to the Internet.